ContractorSoon Kon Construction Pte Ltd

 ClientMr & Mrs Wong

-From the architect.
+Text description provided by the architects.
 The house is an inter terrace house in the lush verdant surrounds of Thomson suburbs, facing the fields of James Cook University.
 Our clients were a couple who had bought the old single storey house as their matrimonial home.
 The intention was to demolish and rebuild a new house.
 Typical of intermediate terrace houses in Singapore, the frontage is 6m with a substantial depth of 21m.

 Drawing inspiration from the lush greenery in the neighborhood, and the couple's love for the outdoors, we sought to explore how the light and greenery of the outdoors can be brought to the deep interiors of the house.